 Among the energy crops utilized to the production of biogas, the ones most used are maize, sorghum, triticale.
 These are all plants belonging to the family of grasses, characterized by good crop yields, fast growth, adaptability to different types of soil and a high percentage of dry matter (Kobayashi et al, 2017).
 Starting from the limits imposed by the traditional technologies, and the use of these matrices, this study was developed in order to offer promising support to this sector for the protection of the territory thanks to the research and development of technological solutions for the reduction of the environmental impact (off-flavors), resulting from the use of traditional chemical fertilizers.
 In the last few years, this sector has experimented a significant growth since it combines tradition with technological innovation (Urriza-Arsuaga et all, 2019).
 To overcome some typical limits, such as time consumption and trained lab staff, approaches based on nanowire (Comini et al, 2002) and reotaxial growth thermal oxidation (RGTO) (Comini et al, 2009) ( gas sensor technology could be engaged.
 Nanowire and RTGO gas sensors base their functional principle on the analysis and characterization of the volatile (VOCs) fingerprint of a determinate sample (Núñez Carmona et al, 2017).
 This kind of approach has already been applied successfully in many different fields such as human microbiota monitoring and environmental monitoring (Sberveglieri et al, 2015).

-The aim of this work was to find and identify the VOCs set that characterizes different types of organic renewable sources through the use of the tailor made Small Sensor Systems S3 to distinguish between different odor sources based on their qualitative and quantitative differences in VOCs profile, in order to be able in the future to produce a user friendly fast, economic and with auto learning capabilities to support the aforementioned green industrial processes.
+This technology is based on semiconductor metal oxide gas sensors (MOX) [10-11], used with considerable success in several sectors, ranging from food safety (Concina et al, 2012), quality control (Sberveglieri et al, 2015) environmental monitoring and human health, thanks to its high sensitivity, fast responses, and low costs (Abbatangelo et al, 2020).

 2. Materials and Methods